ljhu22/hellohelloworld/assessment.md

 ### Troubleshooting, debugging, and best practices

-1.  use frequent, informative comments in code and markdown
+1.  use frequent, informative comments in code and markdown I use comments in the r script to explian why did i wrote each line of the code.

-2.  find and understand documentation for R packages and functions
+2.  find and understand documentation for R packages and functions I understand the documentation for R packages.
+For example, i know i need to install the packages:lubridate to make dealing with dates a little easier.
+And i use the string function to help me write this code.

 3.  follow a debugging workflow with independent and collaborative strategies

 4.  parse and investigate error messages
+At first, i use the R Markdown.
+But I found this is something wrong with running it, so i change it to the R script.

 5.  follow a coding style guide
+I think i follow the coding style guide to make my code clear and i know what i am doing in each step.

 ### RStudio & R

 6.  customize RStudio
+I think i customize the rstudio.(by setting the helloworld)

 7.  use BibTeX with `citr` and Zotero integration
 8.  parse and write complex `for` and `while` loops
 9.  create and use intermediate datasets